 To learn more about which CGM systems are available across Canada, visit Our Guide to Continuous Glucose Monitors in Canada.

 RAMQ provides CGM coverage for Quebec residents with diabetes who meet age-specific and clinical eligibility requirements.
+Eligibility criteria vary by device.

 For children and youth ages 2 to 17 years: You must have Type 1 diabetes.

 For adults 18 years of age and older: You must have Type 1 or Type 2 diabetes and be treated with intensive insulin therapy.
+You must also meet at least one of the following clinical criteria:

-Currently approved systems include:
+Currently covered systems include:

 What RAMQ funds: